Heinz Weihrich: Education

-Publications
+Career

+Weihrich is an author, management consultant, and a professor of Global Management and Administration at the University of San Francisco.
 He has authored more than 60 books and more than 100 articles.
-His books include the 11th edition of the classic Management:A Global Perspective.
+His books include the 11th edition of the classic Management: A Global Perspective.
 He also wrote Essentials of Management, which was formerly co-authored by Harold Koontz and Cyril O'Donnell and is a long-time best seller.

 Awards and honors

+Following are Weihrich's awards and honors: